- Live Rates

 FHA loan limits have increased for 2021 in Boise and the rest of the nation.
 What are the new loan limits and how could they affect your home buying process?

-Federal housing officials announced in December 2019 that FHA loan limits for Boise and all other cities across the country would be increased in 2020.
-This is good news for borrowers who are considering using this loan program to purchase a home in 2020.
+Federal housing officials announced in December 2020 that FHA loan limits for Boise and all other cities across the country would be increased in 2021.
+This is good news for borrowers who are considering using this loan program to purchase a home in 2021.

-In the Boise area, the FHA loan limit for a single-family home will increase to $366,840 in 2020.
+In the Boise area, the FHA loan limit for a single-family home will increase to $415,150 in 2021.
 This number applies to all of Ada, Boise, Canyon, and Gem counties, as outlined in the chart below:

 These four counties will have higher loan limits than most of the centers in the state because of higher home values across the Boise area.
-Most other counties in Idaho will have lower limits than Boise in 2020, with the exception of the following counties: Blaine, Camas, and Teton (see chart below).
+Most other counties in Idaho will have lower limits than Boise in 2021, with the exception of the following counties: Blaine, Camas, and Teton (see chart below).

 FHA loan limits went up for all counties in Idaho.

-The new limits will apply to FHA loans as of January 1, 2020, and they will remain unchanged until the end of the year.
+The new limits will apply to FHA loans as of January 1, 2021, and they will remain unchanged until the end of the year.
 (These loan limits are generally revisited at the end of every year and modified when increasing home prices warrant it.)

 Sammamish Mortgage is a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We have been offering a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.